Next: Integer Overflow, Previous: Varieties of Unportability, Up: Portable C and C++ [Contents][Index]

 declared, due to C++ problems of some sort or another.
 For this reason

-we suggest that test programs not invoke exit
+we suggest that test programs not invoke exit, but return from

 some old systems don’t support this (e.g., NextStep).